 The Geographical Fieldwork Grants offer up to £3,000 to UK led research teams carrying out geographical field research overseas.

 The Geographical Fieldwork Grant is the Society's longest running grant scheme.
-Every year, these grants enable upwards of 20 teams of students and researchers to get into the field.
+Every year, these grants enable UK based, student-led teams (defined as three or more people) of students and researchers to get into the field.
+Grants between £500 to £3,000 are awarded.

 The Geographical Fieldwork Grants are generously supported by a number of donors which include: